-This is a shame as there is a great little walk which starts right below Skull Rock!
+This is a shame as there is a super fun & easy hike which starts right below Skull Rock!
 The Skull Rock Trail is one of the best hikes in Joshua Tree National Park for kids.

 Another easy Joshua hike is the Split Rock Trail, which is an enjoyable alternative or companion hike to the Skull Rock Trail.
 The trailhead is just a few minutes down Park Boulevard from Skull Rock, so the terrain for both hikes are very similar.

-Another popular roadside attraction in the Joshua Tree National Park is the Cholla Cactus Garden.
+Another popular thing to do with kids in Joshua Tree National Park is the Cholla Cactus Garden.
 The Cholla Cactus literally glows in the brilliant California sun and getting to see thousands of them growing side-by-side in a huge garden is a pretty impressive sight.

-For our final day in Joshua Tree National Park we decided to do one last big hike in the Black Rock area, a region of the park we hadn’t yet explored.
+For our final day in Joshua Tree National Park with kids we decided to do one last big hike in the Black Rock Canyon area, a region of the park we hadn’t yet explored.

-The NPS rates this hike as “strenuous”, but it’s one of the easiest “strenuous” hikes we’ve ever done.
+The NPS rates the Panorama Loop hike as “strenuous”, but it’s one of the easiest “strenuous” hikes we’ve ever done.
 Despite being out of the main area of the park, we felt the beauty of this area makes it one of the best places to visit in Joshua Tree National Park.

-I watched Looney Tunes as a kid and really wanted to see a roadrunner.
-We asked a Park Ranger and they told us the Oasis of Mara is one of the best spots to spot a roadrunner in the Joshua Tree National Park.
+I watched Looney Tunes as a kid and so I really wanted to see a roadrunner.
+We asked a Park Ranger for help and they told us the Oasis of Mara is one of the best spots to spot a roadrunner in the Joshua Tree National Park.

 The paved interpretive Oasis of Mara Trail is located behind the Oasis Visitor Center on the east end of the park.
 I’ll be honest with you – it’s a pretty ugly little hike and I wouldn’t recommend it to you unless you want to see a roadrunner in the wild.

-Read more about the Skull Rock Trail and the others in Six Easy Walks in Joshua Tree National Park (coming soon)
+Read more about the Skull Rock Trail and the others in Six Kid Friendly Hikes in Joshua Tree National Park

 Joshua Tree National Park offers a fun and educational Junior Ranger program.
 Kids must obtain a Junior Ranger Handbook (available at the Visitor Centers) and then complete a number of exercises within.